Skip to main content

 • Interior ductwork/airflow assessment

-• Features that contribute to heating & cooling loss or gain, such as fireplaces or skylights
+• Features that contribute to heating & cooling loss or gain, such as fireplaces, ceiling height or skylights

 Let a Carrier HVAC dealer answer your question of “what size AC unit do I need?”
 Carrier dealers have the training and experience to accurately measure and calculate the correct cooling load for your home.
 Armed with this information, you’ll be able to make a better informed decision on an HVAC system that will provide comfortable, energy-efficient cooling for you and your family.